spakin/gosp/docs/install.md

 Installing
 ----------

 **Caveat #1**: The Go Server Pages Apache module will install into whatever directory Apache modules normally get installed into, regardless of the `prefix` and other directory variables.
 On an Ubuntu system, this is likely to be `/usr/lib/apache2/modules`.
+(Run `a2query -d` to check.)

 **Caveat #2**: When installing, you must specify the same `prefix` and other build settings as when you compiled.
 This is because the Apache module needs to know where it will be able to find its helper programs and Go packages.